tcruiser60/heatmiser_TS/README.md

 * [Home Assistant Heatmiser Core component](https://www.home-assistant.io/integrations/heatmiser/) for non WiFi versions of Heatmister Thermostats.

 ### Author and license
 This component is written by Joel Midstjärna and is licensed under the MIT License.
+Updated by Tim Moore.